scottish-government-design-system/designsystem.gov.scot/patterns/navigational-pages/index.md

 ## About this pattern

-We use three main types of navigational pages:
+We have four types of navigational pages:

-* Box navigation - displays hyperlinked headings and summary content in rows of large boxes on desktops and tablets, a single column on mobile
+* Card navigation - displays hyperlinked headings and summary content in rows of large boxes on desktops and tablets, a single column on mobile
+* Image card navigation - same as card navigation and each card has an image illustrating it
 * Grid navigation - orders hyperlinked headings and summary content into rows without boxes on desktops and tablets, a single column on mobile
 * List navigation - orders hyperlinked headings and summary content into a list